zjffdu/incubator-zeppelin/docs/interpreter/spark.md

 That's it.
 Zeppelin will work with any version of Spark and any deployment type without rebuilding Zeppelin in this way.
 For the further information about Spark & Zeppelin version compatibility, please refer to "Available Interpreters" section in [Zeppelin download page](https://zeppelin.apache.org/download.html).

-> Note that without exporting `SPARK_HOME`, it's running in local mode with included version of Spark.
+> Note that without exporting `SPARK_HOME`, it's running in local embedded mode with included version of Spark.
 The included version may vary depending on the build profile.

 ### 3. Yarn mode
 Zeppelin support both yarn client and yarn cluster mode (yarn cluster mode is supported from 0.8.0).
 For yarn mode, you must specify `SPARK_HOME` & `HADOOP_CONF_DIR`.